-Emma has appeared as soloist with many of the world’s leading orchestras in repertoire which includes all the major clarinet works as well as pieces written especially for her by Sir John Dankworth, Will Todd and Michael Berkeley amongst others, a selection of which can be heard on her recent album with the BBC Concert Orchestra, English Fantasy.
+Emma has appeared as soloist with many of the world’s leading orchestras in repertoire which includes all the major clarinet works as well as pieces written especially for her by Sir John Dankworth, Will Todd and Michael Berkeley amongst others.

 An exciting collaboration with composer Jonathan Dove has seen Emma working with UK school children in workshops and performances to recreate the story of The Pied Piper.
 She has also given masterclasses throughout the world and was a professor at the Royal College of Music, London.

 Enthusiastic audience response to her jazz playing has inspired Emma to develop Clarinet Goes to Town, an entertaining programme of music tracing the origins of traditional jazz.
-She arranges music of many styles for the clarinet and books of her compositions and arrangements have been published by Music Sales and Faber Music.
-Her piece Georgie is currently on the Associated Board syllabus and she has also recently been commissioned to write a Christmas Suite for clarinet and choir has been performed in London, Dublin, Tokyo and Gloucester Cathedral.
+She arranges music of many styles for the clarinet; books of her compositions and arrangements have been published by Music Sales and Faber Music.
+Her piece Georgie is currently on the Associated Board syllabus and she has also recently been commissioned to write Songs of Celebration for clarinet and choir has been performed in London, Dublin, Tokyo and Gloucester Cathedral.